Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

 Playing Like Efren: What We Can Learn

 If you’re shopping for a cue, the stick matters less than people think.
-Efren made incredible shots with equipment that wouldn’t impress anyone today.
-What matters is knowing your cue and practicing with it until it becomes an extension of your arm.
-That said, having a good cue that fits your budget helps.
-Bad equipment makes the game harder than it needs to be.
+Efren made incredible shots with equipment that wouldn’t impress anyone today, and the thing that mattered was how well he knew it.
+A cue that fits your hands and your budget still helps.

 The Later Years and Legacy